One poem from each collection 1982 onwards

 Watches The Britpop Awards

-With his prize Britpop family.
+with his prize Britpop family.

 Doesn’t give a thirty-three and a third about music abroad.